waycrate/sweet/README.md

 ## Extra features
 - [x] Warn user if input config is not a regular file
 - [x] Set a maximum file size cap for configs
-- [ ] Lock files and map them into memory
 - [x] Map keys and modifiers to internal representation (evdev enum variants) in a single pass